Kennedy Road sanitary trunk sewer project

 - May 2025: Seeking early feedback on the recommended preferred route and evaluation matrix results.

-- June 25, 2025: A second PIC will be held to present and seek feedback on the evaluation of short list alternatives and design concepts in addition to construction methods, recommended preferred route, proposed mitigation measures and next steps.
+- June 25, 2025: A second PIC was held to present and seek feedback on the evaluation of short list alternatives and design concepts in addition to construction methods, recommended preferred route, proposed mitigation measures and next steps.

 Contact the team if you have comments, questions, concerns or would like to be added to the project mailing list: